JMBastida/EduValue/README.md

 # EduValue

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.4.
+This project is an Angular Web with the main purpouse of reviewing collegues in Spain.

 ## Development server